 - Learn how to find and fix problems before they occur.

 - Find and reinforce team strengths on each iteration.

 - Address people issues as well as technological as early as possible.

-- Use tools and recipes proven in the real world.
+- Use tools and recipes proved in the real world.